John-Kostick/vzome-sharing/_posts/2022-03-04-60-gon field-Octahedral-3vZome-13-52-39.md

 [github]: <https://github.com/John-Kostick/vzome-sharing/tree/main/2022/03/04/13-52-39-60-gon field-Octahedral-3vZome/>
 {% endcomment %}

   A lattice combining BCC (Yellow strut) and FCC, or Oct-Tet (Green strut) lattices.
-Plane elements are squares, rhombi, equilateral triangles , and hexagons.
-Polyhedra are 28-hedra, with a bridgework of truncated tetrahedra, hexagonal prisms, rhombic and triangular prisms.
-Overall symmetry is tetrahedral.
-One truncated tetrahedron in the center of the array has yellow faces, for visibility.
-All other panels are on square faces.
-In this model, lengths of yellow and green struts are adjusted to an equal length, so this array can be called regular.
+Polyhedra are 28-hedra, truncated tetrahedra, tetrahedra, triangular, rhombic, and hexagonal prisms.
+In this model, lengths of green ang yellow struts have been adjusted to be equal, so this array can be considered regular.

 <vzome-viewer style="width: 100%; height: 100vh;"
        src="https://John-Kostick.github.io/vzome-sharing/2022/03/04/13-52-39-60-gon field-Octahedral-3vZome/60-gon field-Octahedral-3vZome.vZome" >